 110 Eielson Building

 The Center for Student Rights and Responsibilities (CSRR) supports student-centered programs and services designed to assist students in achieving their personal, educational, and social goals.
 Our mission is to empower and encourage students to be successful in all facets of their lives and to promote a campus culture of respect and institutional values of diversity, inclusivity, and caring.
 The core principles of Student CARE are to Connect, Advocate, Refer, and Educate through early intervention and connecting to supportive resources to ensure their success as a student during their time at UAF.
 The CSRR student care services foster a sense of well-being and facilitate student success through holistic student development.
 We promote an educational and developmental approach to student conduct that prioritizes learning and growth, accountability for behaviors and decisions, and ethical development.
 The Center for Student Rights and Responsibilities also provides support related to other primary functions of the University, such as student trainings, safety and prevention programs, student requests for assistance, and other issues important to student success and well-being.

 107 Eielson Building

 The Financial Aid Office provides counseling and information to students and parents, and administers a comprehensive program of financial assistance.
 Get help paying for your college expenses.
 Most of our students receive some type of financial aid, including scholarships, grants, loans and work study.
-You can use financial aid to help pay for tuition, fees, books, supplies and living expenses such as room and board.
+You can use financial aid to help pay for tuition, fees, books, supplies and living expenses such as housing and food.

 Financial aid is funding that helps students and families pay for the cost of college.
 Need-based financial aid, such as the Pell Grant, Supplemental grants and Work-Study, are provided on the basis of the financial need of the student and is generally determined by your Free Application for Federal Student Aid (FAFSA).
 Other types of financial aid are not determined by need, such as loans and merit-based scholarships.